MicrosoftDocs/winrt-api/windows.applicationmodel.wallet/walletbarcode_symbology.md

 > [!CAUTION]
 > The ApplicationModel.Wallet namespace is no longer supported, and will soon be deprecated.
 Developers are encouraged to avoid using this namespace.

-> [!CAUTION]
-> The ApplicationModel.Wallet namespace is no longer supported, and will soon be deprecated.
-Developers are encouraged to avoid using this namespace.

 Gets the [symbology](walletbarcodesymbology.md) used by the bar code.

 ## -property-value